danielmccormick/danielmccormick.github.io/about.md

 I attribute this to my interest in lightweight abstractions and large templating error messages.

 You can additionally find my goodreads [here](https://www.goodreads.com/danielmccormick), but I don't maintain it very well.
-If you have any good book reccomendations (particularly non-fiction or mystery), please do let me know.
+If you have any good book recomendations (particularly non-fiction or mystery), please do let me know.

 Resume TBD.